top of page

 Arriving in Trinidad

-1. Government Port Health Clearance
+Step 1: Get a Government Port Health Clearance

 Before disembarking the vessel you still need to get a Government Port Health Clearance.
 You can organise this through your marina, haul out facility or an unofficial agent like Jesse James.
-The document can only be issued once you've arrived in Trinidad and it can take a few hours for the authorities to process and issue it.
+The document can only be issued once you've arrived in Trinidad and takes a few hours for the authorities to process and issue it.
 Our advice is to speak to the person you'd have help you in advance to see what information they'll need to submit it.

-If you're coming to Trinidad with your cat or dog then you'll need to go through the pet importation process, before you can visit Immigration.
+If you're coming to Trinidad with your cat or dog then you'll need to go through the pet importation process before you can visit Immigration.
 Check out our guide to bringing a pet to Trinidad for more information on that.

 For now Trinidad Immigration only accept TTD cash to pay for visas.
 The closest ATM is at the Peake Chandlery so the fastest and easiest way to get there is to take your tender to Peake's dinghy dock and walk in.
-You can try to check what fees you'll need to pay by contacting the Immigration Division in advance.
-As Australians we were required to pay 400 TTD per person.
+The chandlery is open normal business hours during the week and half-day Saturday, closed on Sunday.

-4. Immigration
+Step 4.
+Visit Immigration

 Immigration and Customs are next to each other at Crews Inn so the easiest thing to do is take your tender over and tie onto the dock closest to the office.
 Immigration is upstairs in the yellow building and are open 6am-12pm then 1pm-6pm.
 Here's a few things for you to keep in mind.